Private 8055 Arthur Bell reported one of the earlier casualties for 17th Battalion as the men left their assembly trenches near Cambridge Copse.

 “We had to cross our own front line trenches and those of the Germans…These trenches were full of dead and wounded, ours and the Germans.”

 Many of these causalities will have been members of 21st Brigade, with some further losses from 90th Brigade as they succumbed to artillery and machine gun fire.
 The 17th Battalion advanced to the British front line with their eastern flank close to Machine Gun Wood.
-Captain Norman Vaudrey, the Officer in Command of B Company , was buried in this area, although evidence shows he was killed much further forward, near Glatz Redoubt.
+Captain Norman Vaudrey, the Officer in Command of B Company , was buried in the original British front line trench, although evidence shows he was killed much further forward, near Glatz Redoubt.

 A letter from Major Whitehead recounted